brikis98/yevgeniy-brikman-homepage/_posts/2023-06-14-fatherland.md

 ## The good

 - Fascinating premise: an alternate history where Germany won World War II.
 The book does an excellent job of using a Nazi-dominated Europe in the 60s as the backdrop for the story, slowly rolling out bits and pieces here and there so you can process the implications.
-Of course, it's dark and depressing through out, but that is as it should be.
+Of course, it's dark and depressing throughout, but that is as it should be.

 - The book focuses on a detective investigating a death, and also does a nice job of slowly rolling out the details of that mystery.
 This serves as an effective way to explore the story's backdrop.